Sustainable living: Shelter

 Sustainably designed (see Sustainable Design) houses are generally sited so as to create as little of a negative impact on the surrounding ecosystem as possible, oriented to the sun so that it creates the best possible microclimate (typically, the long axis of the house or building should be oriented east–west), and provide natural shading or wind barriers where and when needed, among many other considerations.
 The design of a sustainable shelter affords the options it has later (i.e.: using passive solar lighting and heating, creating temperature buffer zones by adding porches, deep overhangs to help create favorable microclimates, etc.) Sustainably constructed houses involve environmentally friendly management of waste building materials such as recycling and composting, use non-toxic and renewable, recycled, reclaimed, or low-impact production materials that have been created and treated in a sustainable fashion (such as using organic or water-based finishes), use as much locally available materials and tools as possible so as to reduce the need for transportation, and use low-impact production methods (methods that minimize effects on the environment).

 In April 2019, New York City passed a bill to cut greenhouse gas emissions.
 The bill's goal was to minimize the climate pollution stemming from the hub that is New York City.
-It was approved in a 42 to 5 vote, showing a strong favor of the bill.
+It was approved in a 42-to-5 vote, showing a strong favor of the bill.
 The bill will restrict energy use in larger buildings.
 The bill imposes greenhouse gas caps on buildings that are over 25,000 square feet.
 The calculation of the exact cap is done by square feet per building.
 A similar emission cap had existed already for buildings of 50,000 square feet or more.
 This bill expands the legislation to cover more large buildings.
 The bill protects rent-regulated buildings of which there are around 990,000.
 Due to the implementation of the bill, around 23,000 new green jobs will be created.
 The bill received support from Mayor Bill de Blasio.
 New York is taking action based on the recognition that their climate pollution has effects far beyond the city limits of New York.
 In discussion of a possible new Amazon headquarters in NYC, De Blasio specified that the bill applies to everyone, regardless of prestige.
-Mayor de Blasio also announced a lawsuit by the city (of New York) to five major oil companies due to their harm on the environment and climate pollution.
-This also raises the question of the possible closing of the 24 oil and gas burning power plants in New York City, due to the aimed declining use of these sources of energy.
+Mayor de Blasio also announced a lawsuit by the city (of New York) against five major oil companies due to their harm to the environment and climate pollution.
+This also raises the question of the possible closing of the 24 oil and gas-burning power plants in New York City, due to the aimed-at declining use of these sources of energy.
 With the emission cap, New York will likely see a turn to renewable energy sources.
 It is possible that these plants will be transitioned to hubs of renewable energy to power the city.
 This new bill will go into action in three years (2022) and is estimated to cut climate pollution by 40% in eight years (by 2030).